Global Wellness Guru

 • Potential sleep aid: Due to its calming effects, many people enjoy a cup of chamomile tea before bedtime to help promote better sleep.

-To make chamomile tea, simply collect the fresh flower heads (being careful not to include any stems or leaves, which can impart a bitter flavor) and steep them in hot water for 5-10 minutes.
+To make chamomile tea, simply collect the fresh flower heads (being careful not Relaxation Techniques include any stems or leaves, which can impart a bitter flavor) and steep them in hot water for 5-10 minutes.
 You can adjust the steeping time and amount of chamomile used to achieve your desired strength.
 Enjoy your cup of tranquility plain or with a touch of honey or lemon.

 5.Linden